-If you qualify for classroom accommodations because of a disability, please make sure the Disability Resource Center (DRC) is aware of the fact.
-You may contact DRC by phone at 831-459-2089 or by email at drc@ucsc.edu.
-If you qualify for extra time or other exam accommodations, the econ department staff will contact you shortly before each exam to tell you when and where you will take the exam.
+If you qualify for classroom accommodations because of a disability, please give me your Accommodation Authorization Letter from the Disability Resource Center (DRC) as soon as possible, preferably within the first week of the quarter.
+Contact DRC by phone at 831-459-2089 or by email at drc@ucsc.edu for more information.